 For municipal waste or recycling trucks and street sweepers, there is a wide variety of vehicle types and electrification of these vehicles can include 2 – 8 auxiliaries with a range of power ratings and potentially various motor types.
-Therefore, it is important to select a solution which is flexible, reliable and efficient.
-A multi-axis auxiliary inverter which is scalable and modular, includes EMI filtering, and has sensorless motor control would be the optimal solution for these applications.
+Therefore, it is important to select a solution that is flexible, reliable, and efficient.
+A multi-axis auxiliary inverter that is scalable and modular, includes EMI filtering, and has sensorless motor control would be the optimal solution for these applications.

 Let's Work Together

 Connect with us today to learn more about our industrial automation solutions—and how to commission them for your application.